MetaVGC logo

 • Speed: 100 (Significant Increase)

 The main highlight of the Mega Evolution goes to the expressive increase in its Special Attack (145) and Speed (100).
-A Speed base of 100 places Mega Dragonite in a crucial speed tier, allowing it to outspeed average threats without excessive investment or dictate the pace under favorable wind conditions.
+A Speed base of 100 places Mega Dragonite in an essential speed tier.
+This allows it to outspeed average threats without excessive investment or dictate the pace under favorable wind conditions.
+Proper damage calculation shows this stat distribution enables consistent KOs on key meta threats.

-Its ability, Multiscale, remains the pillar of its survivability on the field.
+Its ability Multiscale, remains the pillar of its survivability on the field.
 It reduces all damage taken by half whenever the Pokémon is at 100% of its maximum HP.
-In Regulation M-A, this ensures that Mega Dragonite can survive practically any super-effective attack on the first turn after Mega Evolving, allowing it to execute a crucial move (such as setting up field control or delivering an immediate knockout) with total safety.
+In Regulation M-A, this ensures that Mega Dragonite can survive any super-effective attack on the first turn after Mega Evolving allowing it to execute a crucial move (such as setting up field control or delivering an immediate knockout) with total safety.

 2. Recommended Movesets and Builds (Meta Focus)

-Although Dragonite has historically been used as a physical attacker, the restrictions and tactical ecosystem of Regulation M-A have shaped Mega Dragonite to perform much more efficiently on the Special side.
+Although Dragonite has been used as a physical attacker with moves like dragon claw and dragon dance setups, the restrictions and tactical ecosystem of Regulation M-A have shaped Mega Dragonite to perform much more on the Special side.

 Special Offensive Build (Most Common)

-• Nature: Modest (+SpA, -Atk) — Essential to extract maximum damage from its special attacks.
+• Nature: Modest (+SpA -Atk) — Necessary to pull maximum damage from its special attacks.

 • EVs: 32 SpA / 32 Spe / 2 HP.